jacob-j/vscode-folder-path-color/README.md

 # vscode-folder-color README

-This extension allows you to color-code folders in Visual Studio Code by specifying paths and colors in your workspace settings.
+This extension allows you to color-code folders and files in Visual Studio Code by specifying paths and colors in your workspace settings.
+The colors are visible in the Explorer view and in the tabs, unless overridden by the app.

 ## Features